ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+Mostly cloudy.
+Low around 70, with
-         70. West southwest wind 3 to 7 mph.
+         temperatures rising to around 72 overnight.
+West southwest wind 3 to 7 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">